 - Low mileage discount – This might not apply to many people, but I live less than 10 km away from work, and since that is my major daily commute, insurance companies offer a discount for low mileage drivers.
 This can also apply for your secondary vehicle that perhaps doesn’t get out on the road as often.

-- Good driving record – Being accident and ticket free over the past 10 years has saved me between 5%-20% on my premiums.
+- Good driving record – Being accident and ticket free over the past 10 years is a great way to save money on car insurance and has saved me between 5%-20% on my premiums.
 Savings kick-in after 3 accident and ticket free years.

 - Value of Car – Expensive cars cost more to repair and therefore cost more to insure.
 Check the insurance rates before you decide to purchase a new car.